copenhagenjs-dk/meetup-slides/2024-05-May/index.md

 ```
 17:00 Doors open
 17:45 Welcome
-18:00 Too Good To Go
+18:00 Plugin system for web applications with WebAssembly/QuickJS
+      - Martin Vicen
 18:30 Break with food and drinks
-19:15 The Unreasonable Effectiveness of Typescript - Denis Lukichev
+19:15 The Unreasonable Effectiveness of Typescript
+      - Denis Lukichev
 19:45 Raffle
 19:55 Group photo
 19:50 Socializing - Meet the community